 When I discovered a comprehensive personality framework 17 years ago, I realised I had found a map to make sense of myself and relationships.
 Finally, not only did my family of origin make sense, so did all the challenges of my past and current relationships.
 It was so enlightening and empowering.

-It turns out that science gives us some clues.
 Daniel Seigel (2010) states there are “scientific underpinnings to our habitual responses” that create a set number of developmental pathways, or patterns of emotion, cognition and behaviour.
 Research shows we have 3 centres of intelligence, however we each lead with one in particular.
 This shows that there are three main ways of knowing in the world, which guides where our attention goes – what we notice and what we don’t notice, what we care about and don’t care about, what we need and how we try to get those needs met.
-When we know what our main “centre of intelligence” is, then we can predict, both for ourselves and for others, how we’re likely to react, and what’s going to work for us.
+When we know our and others’ main “centre of intelligence”, then we can predict our needs and our reactions, and find strategies that work for us both.

 Beliefs underpinning the Personality Developmental Pathways (PDPs)

 Core beliefs act as an unconscious filter that accept only information that supports the ego’s belief – so we miss certain info that would give us alternative views – these beliefs shape our life.
 The core beliefs are false – but feel real – until we compassionately explore them …